abhijith0505/abhijith0505.github.io/_posts/2023-12-29-my-reading-shenanigans-part-2.md

 Lately, I've stumbled upon a delightful new habit.
 After work, I stroll into a cozy café, grab a cup of joe and read away.
 A friend joins me and together we explore new coffee blends and concoctions.

 My next challenge or rather something to look forward to is how I maintain my reading streak (keeping the retaining thought in mind) and also figuring out how I can plug in textbooks into this mix.
 I'm an ML Engineer and I use textbooks and papers to keep me updated.
-That's something I've intentially skipped in this sequel since that habit needs more brewing.
+That's something I've intentionally skipped in this sequel since that habit needs more brewing.

 As I wrap up this chapter of my bookish escapades, I’m raising a metaphorical glass to the laughter, the revelations, and the pure joy books bring. 📚☕️✨